 You will receive a percentage grade for each component of the course.
 These individual grades will be assessed and weighted towards the final grade in the following manner:

-- Assignment 1 (due) = 25% - Midterm Exam (due during class) = 25% questions a week prior to the exam and I expect that you will be fully prepared to answer every question thoroughly.
+- Assignment 1 (due) = 25% - Midterm Exam (due during class) = 25%

 It is difficult to completely quantify a grading system for assignments of this type.
 However, you will be evaluated according to the following criteria: